 rice wine vinegar (or white wine vinegar)

 In a medium saucepan, bring the water (for the rice) to the boil.
 Add the jasmine rice, stir, cover with a lid and reduce the heat to low.
-Cook for 12 minutes, then remove the pan from the heat and keep covered for another 10-15 minutes, or until the rice is tender and all the water is absorbed.
+Cook for 12 minutes, then remove the pan from the heat and keep covered until the rice is tender and all the water is absorbed, 10-15 minutes.
 TIP: The rice will finish cooking in its own steam so don't peek!

 Return the pan to a medium-high heat with a drizzle of olive oil.
-Crack in the eggs and fry for 4-5 minutes, or until the yolk is cooked to your liking.
-TIP: This will give a soft yolk, fry for 6-7 minutes to get a hard yolk.
+Crack in the egg and fry until the yolk is cooked to your liking, 5-7 minutes.
 Just before serving, stir the black sesame seeds through the cooked rice.

-Divide the black sesame rice between bowls and top with the Korean beef, carrot, green beans and cucumber.
-TIP: You can toss everything together to serve if you'd prefer!
-Drizzle with the remaining ginger-soy sauce mixture.
+Divide the black sesame rice between bowls and top with the Korean beef, sugar snap peas and ginger veggies.
+Drizzle with the remaining garlic-soy sauce mixture.
 Top with the fried egg and a pinch of chilli flakes (if using).
 Serve the mayo mixture on the side.